ezalos/Notebooks2Teach/Syntaxio/work_to_do.md

 	- ...

+#

-# Translate this notebook cell in english, it most generally is in markdown format.
-Don't start your lines with # like if it were comments.
+Translate this notebook cell in english, it most generally is in markdown format.
+Don't start your lines with # (especially if there was none in the first place), unless if this is a title.

+If necessary do not hesitate to add some formatting to the text and line breaks to make it more readable.